awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-view.md

 # Viewing a change set<a name="using-cfn-updating-stacks-changesets-view"></a>

 After you create a change set, you can view the proposed changes before executing them\.
-You can use the AWS CloudFormation console, AWS CLI, or AWS CloudFormation API to view change sets\.
-The AWS CloudFormation console provides a summary of the changes and a detailed list of changes in JSON format\.
+You can use the CloudFormation console, AWS CLI, or CloudFormation API to view change sets\.
+The CloudFormation console provides a summary of the changes and a detailed list of changes in JSON format\.
 The AWS CLI and AWS CloudFormation API return a detailed list of changes in JSON format\.

 ------
 #### [ View a change set for nested stack \(console\) ]